ashreeta/energy-hub-model-generator-aimms/README.md

 Software requirements:

 1. The EHM Generator requires MATLAB, and has been tested on MATLAB R2013b.
-2. Running the energy hub model created by the EHM generator requires Aimms.
+2. Running the energy hub model created by the EHM generator requires the optimization package [Aimms](http://aimms.com/).
 Aimms is available for free for academic use.
 3. The EHM Generator has been tested on a Windows OS, but should also function with minimal changes on other systems as well.

-Download the EHM Generator from https://github.com/hues-platform/energy-hub-model-generator-aimms (click the "Clone or download" button).
+Download the EHM Generator from [Github](https://github.com/hues-platform/energy-hub-model-generator-aimms) (click the "Clone or download" button).
 Place the downloaded files in a convenient location in your system

 ##2.
 Define a case study